 How to Make Beef Jerky With Ground Beef

 When it comes to choosing meat for my beef jerky, I prefer ground beef.
 The result is usually a chewier and less tough jerky.
 I do not like to bite into a hard piece of jerky.
 It's also a lot quicker to make compared to other cuts of beef, since you don't need to do any slicing.
 Trust me, slicing beef is so time-consuming!
-You also don't need to let the meat marinade for hours.
+You also don't need to let the meat marinate for hours.

-If you do decide to slice flank steak and marinate it, simply leave it the refrigerator for 1–2 days to allow the flavors to marry and really seep through the meat.
+If you do decide to slice flank steak and marinate it, simply leave it in the refrigerator for 1–2 days to allow the flavors to marry and really seep through the meat.

 The Essential Equipment for Making Beef Jerky

 There are only two pieces of equipment that will make your jerky life much easier.
 Buy a dehydrator and a beef jerky gun!
 The dehydrator is such a great investment.
 You can find one for roughly under $40 on Amazon.
 The beef jerky gun that I use is only $15 and it holds up to 1 pound of meat.

 Of course, there is the old fashion way of drying out your meat which is to use your oven.
 However, you will be spending more on the electricity bill in the long run.